Laacher See: Description

-The lake has no natural outlet but is drained by a tunnel dug before 1170 and rebuilt several times since.
-It is named for Fulbert, abbot of the monastery from 1152–1177, who is believed to have built it.
+During the second world war a Halifax bomber was shot down and crashed into the lake, settling on the bottom.

 The eruption

-Volcanism in Germany can be traced back for millions of years, related to the development of the European Cenozoic Rift System, which was caused by the collision between the African and Eurasian plates, but it has been concentrated in bursts associated with the loading and unloading of ice during glacial advances and retreats.
+Volcanism in Germany can be traced back for millions of years, related to the development of the European Cenozoic Rift System, which was caused by the collision between the African and Eurasian plates.
+Yet, the Eifel volcanism, which started in the East Eifel volcanic field around 450,000 BC, is the result of a hotspot.

-The initial blasts of Laacher See, which took place in late spring or early summer, flattened trees up to four kilometres away.
+The initial blasts of Laacher See, which took place in late spring or early summer at around 11,000 BC, flattened trees up to four kilometres away.
 The magma opened a route to the surface that erupted for about ten hours, with the plume probably reaching a height of 35 kilometres.
 Activity continued for several weeks or months, producing pyroclastic currents that covered valleys up to ten kilometres away with sticky tephra.
 Near the crater, deposits reach over fifty metres in thickness, and even five kilometres away they are still ten metres thick.
 All plants and animals for a distance of about sixty kilometres to the northeast and forty kilometres to the southeast must have been wiped out.

 An estimated 6 km3 of magma erupted, producing around 16 km3 of tephra.
 This 'huge' Plinian eruption thus had a Volcanic Explosivity Index (VEI) of 6.

 Tephra deposits from the eruption dammed the Rhine, creating a 140 km2 lake.
 When the dam broke, an outburst flood swept downstream, leaving deposits as far away as Bonn.
 The fallout has been identified in an area of more than 300,000 square kilometres, stretching from central France to northern Italy and from southern Sweden to Poland, making it an invaluable tool for chronological correlation of archaeological and palaeoenvironmental layers across the area.